 We love sharing our wines and our favourite parts of our beautiful Kangaroo Island.
 Our blog shares our team's favourite ways to get the most from your visit when you're exploring Kangaroo Island.
 And of course we like to share the latest news and wine reviews with you too!

-In a contemporary Australian style, made to demonstrate Chardonnay's elegant varietal character.
-The White has slightly toasty with flavours of peach, nectarine, melon and toasted nuts.
+The White is crafted in a contemporary Australian style to demonstrate Chardonnay's elegant varietal character.
+It is slightly toasty and has flavours of peach, nectarine, melon, and toasted nuts.
 The fruit sweetness is offset by steely, refreshing acidity and a long finish.
-It has just the right amount of texture to match a moist roast chicken.
+The White has just the right amount of texture to match a moist roast chicken.

 As part of Wine Australia’s US Market Entry Program, a range of our wines were recently reviewed by the Wine Enthusiast’s rating panel.
 Wines from around the world are tasted by the Wine Enthusiast’s expert tasting panel at their New York Office.